 - Educational drug and alcohol brochures are offered in the Counseling Center hallway at all times. - Individual drug and alcohol counseling is offered to all students throughout the academic year and by appointment during summer sessions. - Assessments and referrals are offered to all students during the academic year and by appointment during summer sessions. - The Counseling Director organizes and hosts a presenter to speak on Sexual Assault Prevention and Bystander Intervention.
 Each presentation includes how drugs and/or alcohol increase the risk of a sexual assault.
-We had two presentations in the 2017-2018 academic year, and two presentations in the 2018-2019 academic year.
-The presentations are open to all students, faculty and staff. - The Counseling Director had a Drug and Alcohol education table in the cafeteria in the Fall semester of 2017 and the Spring semester of 2018, and the Fall semester of 2018 and the Spring semester of 2019.
+We had one presentation in the 2019-2020 academic year (second one cancelled due to COVID), and two presentations in the 2020-2021 academic year.
+The presentations are open to all students, faculty and staff. - The Counseling Director had a Drug and Alcohol education table in the cafeteria in the Fall semester of 2019 and the Spring semester of 2020.
 Frozen mocktails were served, drug and alcohol educational brochures were offered, as well as fatal vision goggles which simulate intoxication were offered for students to try.
-Attached are the brochures that were offered. - The Counseling Director facilitated Drug and Alcohol education programs to the dorm students in the 2017-2018 school year, as well as the 2018-2019 school year.
-Due to the Heroin Epidemic, heavy emphasis was on this topic.
-Attached are the handouts that were presented in these sessions. - The Counseling Center and Health Services hosted a presenter in the Fall of 2018 to speak to our students and staff on the opioid epidemic.
+Attached are the brochures that were offered.
+In the Fall 2021 the above Drug and Alcohol event was offered in the cafeteria without the fatal vision goggles due to Covid safety restrictions.
+In the Spring of 2021 a Drug and Alcohol event was offered to the students on our campus outdoor patio.
+Kona Ice was here to offer non-alcoholic beverages, educational information was offered to students, and the counselor was available throughout the event to offer any referrals, and answer any questions or concerns. - The Counseling Director facilitated an alcohol education program via Zoom in the Spring 2021 called "Freedom from Addiction". - Stress Management Groups as well as Relaxation Groups were offered in the 2019-2021 semester, as well as the 2020-2021 semester.
+These groups were offered both in person and virtually, due to Covid concerns and safety measures.
+The groups offered students alternative ways to manage stress other than the use of drugs and/or alcohol.